-Once the main activity will be finalized ask the participants to gather again in a circle to start the debriefing.
+\\\\Once the main activity will be finalized ask the participants to gather again in a circle to start the debriefing.
 To implement the activity and stimulate the debate you can use the following questions:

-- Did you enjoy the activity? - What was the most surprising thing in the activity for you? - Have you ever thought to consider your mobility impact? - Is your club following any particular policy for sustainable mobility?
+- Oid you enjoy the activity? - What was the most surprising thing in the activity for you? - Have you ever thought to consider your mobility impact and the mobility impact of the people around your sport activities? - ls your club following any particular policy for sustainable mobility?
 If yes, what? - Have you ever talked with your club about this matter? - How would you improve the mobility of your club? - How do you think mobility for sports event can be improved? - What is the biggest weakness in your mobility habits? - Have you ever spoke about it in your family or among your friends? - What should be done to promote and foster people to choose sustainable mobility?